 Hello and Welcome.
-Here you will find a 7th-grade writing worksheet pdf, plus writing prompt and journal page pdfs.
+Here you will find 7th grade writing worksheets with writing prompt and journal page pdfs.
 Seventh grade…what a fun time full of changes, transition, and growth!

 For many students, seventh grade is an incredibly significant transitional year.
 Your students are becoming teenagers for the first time and officially leaving childhood behind, and they’re also beginning to think very seriously about where they’ll go to high school, who they’ll be friends with, and what kind of students they will be.